 Roads are a public good: just like the Police Service, they should not only be paid for by people who use them, but by everyone (including cyclists)—and in fact they are.

 In fact, cyclists pay much more than their fair share of road costs.
 In recent years, the City has only spent about $2.5 million a year for cycling infrastructure, about 0.4% of the total capital expenses for transportation.
-The 2011 Cycling Strategy calls for capital spending of $5 million a year for the next four years.
-That's about 0.8% of all transportation capital expenditures, or about 1/2 of cylists's "fair share" (going by a 1.5% commuting mode share).
+The 2011 Cycling Strategy calls for capital spending of $5 million a year for the four years.
+That's about 0.8% of all transportation capital expenditures, less than cylists's "fair share" (1% of all trips and 2% of home-to-work trips according to CARTAS, 1.3% commute mode share according to the National Household Survey).
 In terms of operating expenses, expeditures for cyclists amount to less than 0.3% of the City's expenses for transportation.
 Taking into account transit fare revenue and parking fees,

 - a transit commuter costs the City about $2,500;

 - a bicycle commuter about $400